 What You Need to Know

 In 1987, Congress mandated that "industrial" sites obtain stormwater permits through the National Pollutant Discharge Elimination System or NPDES program.
-In 1990, EPA defined "industrial" to include, among many other types of sites, "salvage yards and automotive recyclers."
+In 1990, EPA defined "industrial" businesses by Standard Industrial Classification or SIC code to maintain a permit.
+SIC code 5015 includes "salvage yards and automotive recyclers" and is usually in the same permit as metal recycling.
 Federal regulations at 40 CFR 122.26(b)(14)(i)-(xi) require stormwater discharges associated with specific categories of industrial activity to be covered under NPDES permits.

 What is NPDES?